 An SDR team solves this problem by prospecting and dialing through your database, sending sales reps only qualified leads who have agreed to a sales meeting.

-Don’t squander your closers’ limited time and talent on unqualified leads.
-If your salespeople go through long sales cycles for high-value deals, here are a few of our top reasons why SDRs should do your prospecting and cold calling instead:
+Here are a few of our top reasons why SDRs should do your prospecting and cold calling instead of your salespeople:

-- The teams blame each other.
+When your teams are not in sync, the teams typically blame each other.
 Marketing blames sales for poor conversion rates, and sales blames marketing for poor lead quality.

 This helps marketing adjust their inbound strategy to attract more relevant leads and helps sales gain a better understanding of who buys their solution and why.
 Both teams get a full view of prospects’ complete buyer’s journey instead of just the parts they play a role in.

-If you have done an effective job developing your ideal buyer persona, it will be narrowly focused toward fewer but more relevant prospects.
-Knowing the exact type of person who has an interest and need for your solution gives you an idea of how they prefer to buy.
+If you have done an effective job developing your ideal buyer persona, it will help you focus more on relevant prospects.
+Knowing the exact type of person who has an interest and need for your solution gives you an idea of their decision drivers.